Lower Asian prices boosts diesel, jet fuel flow to Europe

 Should shipping rates start to weaken, though, traders expect more diesel and jet fuel to flow from Asia to Europe.

-Still, distillates stocks in Europe have also been building with refiners capitalizing on strong margins and imports from the U.S. Gulf and that may make it difficult for the arbitrage to remain open for long.
+Still, distillates stocks in Europe have also been building with refiners capitalising on strong margins and imports from the U.S. Gulf and that may make it difficult for the arbitrage to remain open for long.
+(Reporting by Jessica Jaganathan; Editing by Tom Hogue)